-To celebrate the end of the school year, I made a ginger cake from a recipe given to me by one of my neighbours, it’s her Mum’s recipe (thanks Deirdre’s Mum!).
-We have made it a few times and found this to be one of the nicest cakes we have ever made, delicious and gingery and moist.
+To celebrate the end of the school year, I made a ginger cake from a recipe given to me by one of my neighbours.
+It’s her Mum’s recipe (thanks Deirdre’s Mum!) and we have made it a few times.
+It has always been a resounding success and we’ve found this to be one of the nicest cakes we have ever made – delicious and gingery and moist.

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.

 My youngest daughter suggested we use lemon icing one of the times we made it and so we tried it and I have to say it made the cake even better.
-So here’s the recipe for the traditional Irish Ginger Cake but with a Modern Twist :)
+So here’s the recipe for the traditional Irish ginger cake with a modern twist!